soh2970/Python-gobackn/README.md

 - Adheres to the Go-Back-N ARQ protocol.
 - Logs must be formatted consistently to allow result tracking.
 - Use timeouts and exception handling to prevent blocking and crashes.
-- Designed for educational simulation purposes, not real-time transmission.
+- Designed for educational simulation purposes, not real time transmission.

 ## License

-This project is part of CS 3357A - Computer Networks I at Western University.
+This project is part of CS 3357A, Assignment 3 - Computer Networks I at Western University.
 For academic use only.